Treatment of a Stuttering Child

 The dramatic success in eliminating a severe stutter with psychiatric orgone therapy goes far to confirm the validity of Wilhelm Reichʼs theory of armoring and the treatment he pioneered.
 It also speaks against the prevailing medical theories that the disorder is genetic or secondary to brain pathology--the mechanistic explanation that now dominates virtually all of medicine.
 Most importantly, a serious, lifelong disability that might not have resolved over time was averted.
 Finally, a word of caution is in order.
 Although I have described my treatment in detail, one should not think it can be applied without training and a great deal of experience.
 Harm can be done.
 Additionally, there is only one opportunity to treat a young child.
 If not successful, the child will not cooperate with subsequent attempts, and an effort to treat one who is scared and resistant will necessarily fail.

-What is Psychiatric Orgone Therapy?
+Psychiatric Orgone Therapy

 One of Wilhelm Reich’s most important and lasting contributions is a unique treatment for emotional disorders called psychiatric orgone therapy.
-Reich began as a psychoanalyst and was a member of Sigmund Freud’s inner circle.
-But Reich moved away from Freud’s method of free association.
-Reich came to recognize the existence of a specific biologic energy in living organisms.
-This energy became fundamental to his treatment approach, which he called "orgone therapy."
+Reich began as a psychoanalyst and was a member of Freud’s inner circle, but moved away from Freud’s method of free association when he developed a more effective verbal approach he called character analysis.
+Later he came to recognize the existence of a specific biologic energy in living organisms that he called “orgone,” which was coined from the word “organism.”
+With this discovery Reich was able to combine his verbal method with a technique that could normalize a person’s energy.
+The result was an entirely new approach to treating emotional disorders that he named orgone therapy.

-Reich’s work with patients had convinced him that a disturbance of an individual’s energy state was the underlying cause of many emotional illnesses.
-He determined this disturbance is caused by contractions in the body, especially in the musculature.
-These contractions begin to develop in early infancy and childhood to protect against emotionally painful experiences.
+Reich’s work with patients convinced him the disturbance in an individual’s energy state is caused by contractions in the body, especially in the musculature.
+He called these contractions “armor,” and established that they begin to develop in infancy as a way to block out emotionally painful events.

-Today most people seeking treatment from a psychiatrist are given medications to alleviate their symptoms.
-However, often with psychiatric orgone therapy, patients find themselves able to function well without pharmacologic treatment.
-This therapy approach is unique in that it not only alleviates distressing symptoms, but also does much more.
-It enables individuals to expand, feel pleasure, and to be in a much better position to enjoy the satisfaction life has to offer.
+Today almost all people seeking treatment from a psychiatrist are given medications to reduce their symptoms.
+However, with psychiatric orgone therapy it is usual that patients, over time, find themselves able to wean themselves off medication and function without pharmacologic treatment.
+Reich’s therapy is unique in that it not only relieves distressing symptoms, but also does much more.
+It enables individuals to expand and feel pleasure, and better enjoy the many satisfactions life has to offer.

-There are many who claim to practice some form of “Reichian” or “orgone” therapy, even those who lack formal training in medicine or psychology.
-Often the approaches taken by these self-proclaimed therapists have little or nothing to do with the very specific therapeutic technique Reich developed and taught.
-The value of such therapies is questionable and may even harm those who partake in them.
-Qualified psychiatric orgone therapists have extensive training.
-They are physicians who have gone on to specialize in psychiatry and then in the very unique sub-specialty of orgone therapy.
-They practice in much the same way as Reich did more than a half century ago.
+There are people who claim to practice some form of “Reichian” or “orgone” therapy, even though they have had no formal training in medicine or psychology.
+Often the techniques used by these self-proclaimed therapists have little or nothing to do with the very specific methods Reich developed and taught.
+The value of such therapies is questionable and may even harm those who get involved in them.